eddmash/powerorm/docs/source/form/form.rst

     <?php endforeach; ?>

 This example does not handle any errors in the hidden fields.
-Usually, an error in a hidden field is a sign of form tampering, since normal form interaction won’t alter them.
+Usually, an error in a hidden field is a sign of form tampering, since normal form interaction won't alter them.
 However, you could easily insert some error displays for those form errors, as well.